?

 Travelling your baby to a post-mortem

-You can choose to travel your baby to a post-mortem, or travel with your baby to a post-mortem.
+You can choose to travel your baby to a post-mortem, or travel on the same flight as your baby to a post-mortem.
 Each hospital will have a specific policy about how this can happen and we encourage you to work with your maternity support team if you would like to travel with your baby.

 How a baby will travel to a post-mortem depends very much on the mode of transport that is to be used.